Layered Prevention Strategies

 Reporting COVID-19 Cases

-Outside of information gained from the diagnostic testing sites, overall information on FCPS students and staff that are currently COVID-19 positive is not known as COVID-19 data reported through our COVID-19 dashboard solely includes information pertaining to individuals that self-report being COVID positive and were on-site during their infectious period (two days prior to symptom onset or two days prior to testing positive for asymptomatic persons).
-Given that schools have been closed for the last two weeks for winter break, with the exception of VHSL sports, the larger student and staff population have not been on site since December 17, 2021, and thus were not onsite during the infectious period.
+Overall information on FCPS students and staff who are currently COVID-19 positive is not known, as COVID-19 data reported through our COVID-19 dashboard solely includes information pertaining to individuals who self-report being COVID positive and were on-site during their infectious period (two days prior to symptom onset or two days prior to testing positive for asymptomatic persons).

 Cleaning and Disinfecting